-What Are The Best Ways To Eat Hemp Seeds?
+Hemp Seed Recipes: What Are The Best Ways To Eat Hemp Seeds?

+Since hemp seeds have a mild, nutty flavor, they complement almost any dish you put them in.
+Whether you put them on top of your morning oatmeal, power lunch salad, or pan-seared salmon filet, it’s easy to garnish your plates with hemp seeds.
 Many fitness fans also rave about adding hemp seeds to their morning smoothies.
 People on a vegan or vegetarian diet could easily bump up their protein by keeping some hemp seed powder on hand.

 You could even make a jug of DIY dairy-free hemp seed milk.
 Just add about one cup of hemp seeds and three cups of water to a blender.
 You could try various sweeteners like stevia, maple syrup, or monk fruit if you want to add flavor.
 Some people also like to add dates, vanilla extract, or cocoa powder to their hemp seed milk.